-The Active Transportation Plan will be out for public comment from June 16 to July 7.
-An open house will be held in each county in order to provide the public a chance to provide comments, ask questions, and give feedback.
-The open houses will be held between 4 and 6 pm on the following dates and locations:
+The Active Transportation Plan was out for public comment from June 16 to July 7.
+Open houses were held in each county in order to provide the public a chance to provide comments, ask questions, and give feedback.
+The open houses were held between 4 and 6 pm on the following dates and locations: